 Lift Your Body: Press your feet and palms strong into the mat.
 Inhale thick and lift your hips and torso up forming an arch.

-Variations: For practitioners of clear cut skill levels variations of could help heighten traceableness and strength
+Variations: For practitioners of clear-cut skill levels variations of could help heighten traceableness and strength

 Intermediate Variation: Perform the pose with one leg lifted for an added contravention and improved balance.